AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 Part of the deliverable for this milestone will be an analysis of network performance based on the validator set size.

-### SPRTN v1.0.0 Prover Selection
+### Spartan v1 Prover Selection

 The list of available provers will be determined by the multisig.

 At the beginning of each epoch, a single prover will be selected to generate proofs for the epoch.

-### SPRTN v1.0.0 Incentives
+### Spartan v1 Incentives

-For SPRTN v1.0.0, we will create a simple incentives contract within the deployment:
+For Spartan v1, we will create a simple incentives contract within the deployment:
 - Whenever a block is added to the Proven Chain, rewards will be distributed to the participating proposer and prover.

-### The SPRTN v1.0.0 Pending Chain
+### The Spartan v1 Pending Chain

 #### Overview